steadylearner/react-easy-markdown/README.md

 [Github](https://github.com/steadylearner)
 ```

-With ReactMarkdown from react-easy-markdown, **you don't have to type the entire paths anymore**.
+With ReactMarkdown from react-easy-md, **you don't have to type the entire paths anymore**.
 It helps you **not to repeat what you know they will do** with some help from programming.

 ## What is Next?